edumorlom/nuMom/README.md

 ### Deploying to iOS

-1. Login to the developer expo account by typing "expo login" in the terminal.
-You'll have to contact Eduardo to get his login credentials.
+1. Install `eas-cli` globally: `npm install -g eas-cli`.

-2. Increment the version in app.json by 1 (ex.
+2. Increment the app version in app.json by 1 (ex.
 0.5.0 -> 0.5.1).

-3. Save app.json and close it.

 3. Ensure you `src/firebase_account.json` is commented out from .gitignore file.
+Re-comment it back once you're done.

 4. Navigate to your project directory 'moms-infants-healthy' and build the ipa in the terminal by entering: "npx eas build --platform ios"

-5. When prompted "Choose the build type you would like," choose archive

-6. Login with your apple credentials
+6. Login with the account's apple credentials.

 7. It will take a bit to build the ipa but once it finishes, you'll be placed in a queue for your ipa to build.
 You can go to the expo link in the terminal to monitor the build status while it finishes.

-8. Download the ipa once it finishes building
+8. Download the ipa once it finishes building.

 9. Open Apple 'Transporter' app (you can download it on th apple app store) and upload the ipa file.